zaynab-gif/kickboxing-actionrec/README.md

 This project investigates action recognition using deep learning techniques to build a robust classification architecture for sports video analysis.

 ## 🔥 Project Goals
 This project aims to develop a **robust 3D HPE-based action recognition system**, leveraging state-of-the-art techniques to achieve **real-time, high-accuracy detection** of kickboxing combat gestures.
-To achieve this, a **curated dataset** of kickboxing-specific gestures will be developed and used to train multiple deep learning classifiers.
+To achieve this, a **curated dataset** of kickboxing-specific gestures was developed and used to train 2 deep learning classifiers.

 ## 🚀 Key Features
-✔️ 3D Human Pose Estimation (HPE) for action recognition
+✔️ 3D Human Pose Estimation (HPE) using MediaPipe BlazePose for action recognition
-✔️ Multi-model classification for robust gesture detection
+✔️ Multi-model classification for robust gesture detection (Conv1D, LSTM)
 ✔️ Curated dataset of kickboxing-specific movements
 ✔️ Real-time detection with deep learning models